Kissing gourami

 Kissing gouramis, also known as kissing fish or kissers (Helostoma temminckii), are medium-sized tropical freshwater fish comprising the monotypic labyrinth fish family Helostomatidae (from the Greek elos [stud, nail], stoma [mouth]).
-These fish originate from Mainland Southeast Asia, Greater Sundas and nearby smaller islands, but have also been introduced outside their native range.
+These fish originate from Mainland Southeast Asia, the Greater Sundas and nearby smaller islands, but have also been introduced outside their native range.
 They are regarded as a food fish and they are sometimes farmed.
 They are used fresh for steaming, baking, broiling, and pan frying.
 The kissing gourami is a popular aquarium fish.

 Description

 Typical of gourami, the body is deep and strongly compressed laterally.
 The long-based dorsal (16–18 spinous rays, 13–16 soft) and anal fins (13–15 spinous rays, 17–19 soft) mirror each other in length and frame the body.
 The posterior most soft rays of each of these fins are slightly elongated to create a trailing margin.
 The foremost rays of the jugular pelvic fins are also slightly elongated.
 The pectoral fins are large, rounded, and low-slung.
 The caudal fin is rounded to concave.
 The lateral line is divided in two, with the posterior portion starting below the end of the other; there are a total of 43–48 scales running the line's length.

 The most distinctive feature of the kissing gourami is its mouth.
 Other than being terminal (forward-facing) rather than superior (upward-facing) as in other gourami families, the kissing gourami's mouth is highly protrusible as its family name suggests, the lips are lined with horny teeth.
 However, teeth are absent from the premaxilla, dentaries, palatine, and pharynx.
 The gill rakers are also well-developed and numerous.
 The visible scales of the body are ctenoid, whereas the scales of the top of the head are cycloid.
 Kissing gourami reach a maximum of 30 cm in total length.
 There is no outward sexual dimorphism and is difficult to almost impossible to distinguish the sexes.

 Two colour morphs are encountered: greenish-silvery, which have lengthwise spotty stripes on the body and opaque, dark brown fins; and pink, which have a rose to orangy pink body and silvery scales, with transparent pinkish fins.
-While it has been claimed that the greenish fish originate from Thailand and pinkish fish originate from Java, the greenish is the wild form and the pinkish is a man-made leucistic form.
+While it has been claimed that the greenish fish originate from Thailand and pinkish fish originate from Java, the greenish is the wild form and the pinkish is a leucistic form achieved through selective breeding in captivity.